 • Proposed Project Timeline (project period with proposed start and end dates)

-• Project Narrative [Please upload a PDF of your project narrative; it should not be more than 5 pages (single-spaced and minimum 11-pt font).
+• Project Narrative [Please upload a PDF of your project narrative; it should not be more than four pages (single-spaced and minimum 11-pt font).

 Tables and figures are included in total page count.
 Please use the following prompts to guide the organization of your narrative.]

-• What do you hope to achieve with this project?
-What are your project goals or aims?
+• What are your project goals or aims?

 • What are your expected outcomes?